DannyBoyIL/Mobile-Automation/README.md

 A portfolio-style mobile automation framework demonstrating production-grade structure, reporting, and stability patterns using a **realistic login flow** with multiple outcomes.

 ## Feature Under Test
-**Login** is intentionally chosen because it is simple in scope but rich in behavior.
+**Login** is intentionally chosen because it is simple in scope but rich in behaviour.
 This project validates **four scenarios**:
 * Valid credentials → user reaches the secret area and identity is verified.
 * Invalid credentials → error/alert is shown.
 * Wrong password → error/alert is shown.
 * Empty username → error/alert is shown.

-The result is a compact suite that still exercises synchronization, page flows, and robust assertions.
+The result is a compact suite that still exercises synchronisation, page flows, and robust assertions.

 ## Highlights
 * **Page Object Model + flow orchestration** for clean separation of concerns, and maintainable test architecture.